John Dodd (engineer): Personal life

 John Dodd was born on 13 December 1932 to Kathleen Kelleher and Arthur Moreton Dodd, although it was later proved that his biological father was William Harper.
 Dodd received little formal education, and was abandoned by Arthur Dodd at the age of ten.
 As a teenager, Dodd joined the RAF.
 Having initially turned away due to his lack of education, Dodd managed to acquire the position of being a driver for a Polish World War II fighter ace, who could fly but not drive, and who taught Dodd to fly.
-Dodd later became a century guard at Kai-tak Airport in Hong Kong.
+Dodd later became a sentry guard at Kai-tak Airport in Hong Kong.
 Following his discharge from the military, Dodd found his interest in cars, after offering to help a chauffeur, whose Rolls-Royce had broken down.

 Dodd was an engineer by trade, who specialised in automatic transmissions, the subject that would lead to him meeting Paul Jameson, from whom he purchased the basis of what would become "The Beast".
 Dodd learnt to pilot an aircraft at Croydon Airport, and later bought a Piper Apache which he stored at Biggin Hill Airport, in London.
 It was coming into land at Biggin Hill in around 1970, that Dodd would eventually meet Paul Jameson.
 In his earlier life, Dodd was only able to finance his flying hobby by making contacts with people at Biggin Hill, effectively promoting himself into a position he couldn't otherwise afford.
 Dodd, who was an eccentric, was known to fly under bridges, over his neighbour's houses, and would often practice touch-and-go manoeuvres, to the extreme of renting a Hawaiian aeroplane to attempt a such a manoeuvre at Pearl Harbor runway, only deterred by a radio-communicated threat of being shot-down.
 On one of his many European flights, Dodd decided that if he were to become ill, he would need a co-pilot, so he began to teach his daughters Anna and Suzanne to fly.